PJO2/wanem/README.md

-# wanem: A wan emulator for virtual and physical appliances
+# wanem: A non disruptive wan emulator for virtual and physical appliances

-wanem is a clean web interface which remotely configure traffic control (tc)
+wanem is a clean web interface which remotely configure the linux traffic control driver (tc).
+It is a great way to simulate a wan environment for testing purposes.

 ## features:
 * automated interfaces discovery
 * display the bridge interface associated to native interfaces
+* report facing device name such as reported by LLDP
 * limit bandwidth per interface
 * adjust delay, loss and jitter per interface
+* built for bridges, does not change the VLAN and IP working setup

 ## Installation

+First, create bridge interfaces on your appliance and connect each bridge interface to two physical interfaces.
+Configure a real or dummy IP address on each bridge.
+Connect each WAN end to a physical interface.
+Install wanem and ue the HTML interface to configure the bandwidth, the delay, the packet loss and the jitter of each interface.

 ### Installing on Debian